olvior/bloodthief-mod-loader/README.md

 ## More advanced map creation

-<br>To allow for custom textures, add them like this:
+<br>To allow for custom textures, add them like this in your map folder:
-- author-Name.zip
 - maps/
   - author-Name/
     - map.json
     - map.map
     - textures/
       - textureone.png
       - ...

-**Adding them without use of a zip does not currently work** **This will probably get reworked in the future**
+Then for TrenchBroom to realise they exist, add them like so:
+- *TrenchBroom folder*
+  - games/
+    - Bloodthief/
+      - textures/
+        - author-Name/
+          - textureone.png
+          - ...

+Make sure to enable the folder in TrenchBroom.
+When you are in the face tab, in the texture browser click settings, then enable your folder

 ---